-Realism was a good place to start and I'm hugely grateful to possess a decent level of traditional technical ability.
-The last decade has really been about dissecting the human form in a process unique to myself - chaotic, spontaneous, and what's more, organic.
-I now find it much more powerful to capture the essence of a person rather than to accurately convey.
-The paintings I make are entirely one-offs that neither myself or anyone else could ever replicate.
-They are uniquely personal to that specific moment alone, and authentic to me and my life.
-I don't look for or seek inspiration; I just live my colourful life and allow that to lead the path for my practice.
-My paintings are part of me, and it can be hard to let them go.
-But it fills me with joy that so many people love these things enough to want to look at them everyday.
+“The last decade has been about dissecting the human form in a process that is energetic, spontaneous and organic.
+I now find it more powerful to capture the essence of a person rather than to render an exact image.
+The paintings I make today are one-offs that I couldn’t replicate.
+They are unique to specific moments, authentic to me.
+I don't look for or seek inspiration; I live my colourful life and allow that to guide the path for my practice.”